DoryAzar/caligrafy/README.md

 ## Keep Caligrafy going...
 Your support keeps us going.
 If you like Caligrafy, there are several ways you could contribute:
 + **Promote us:** On our website, you can share our page with your friends and fans [caligrafy.com](https://caligrafy.com)
-+ **Fund our project:** You can fun our project on [Kickposter](https://kickposter.us/kickposter/project/index.php?email=bVVCOHhURXQ0RjhFd1hTUjBVeGR0Umh6LzVucm80NHNDckNQdGI3Rkp3bz0=&postcart_id=a3pQM0c3UlFoZVdUK00zL1RhSjU3Zz09).
++ **Fund our project:** You can fund our project on [Kickposter](https://kickposter.us/kickposter/project/index.php?email=bVVCOHhURXQ0RjhFd1hTUjBVeGR0Umh6LzVucm80NHNDckNQdGI3Rkp3bz0=&postcart_id=a3pQM0c3UlFoZVdUK00zL1RhSjU3Zz09).
 Kickposter is an application that was built using earlier versions of Caligrafy.